Fantastic Things to Do in Sifnos, Greece

 How long does it take to get to Sifnos from Athens?

-Usually, it can take anything from 2.5 to almost 6 hours to get to Sifnos from Athens, this depends on the type of ferry you choose (regular vs. high-speed).
+Usually, it can take anything from 2.5 to almost 6 hours to get to Sifnos from Athens, depending on the type of ferry you choose (regular vs. high-speed).

-There are daily ferries from Athens (Piraeus) that depart all year round while there is also a ferry route connecting Sifnos to the port of Rafina (also on mainland Greece) that runs during summer.
+Daily ferries from Athens (Piraeus) depart all year round, while a ferry route connecting Sifnos to the port of Rafina (also on mainland Greece) runs during summer.

 What is Sifnos known for?